 Buffalo has truly blossomed over the past decade, and one of the most notable transformations has taken place in North Buffalo, on Hertel Avenue.
 A street that was primarily known as “Little Italy” is now an eclectic neighborhood which showcases a diverse range of eateries, stores and more.
-While Hertel Avenue is known for its great places to eat and drink, with many places like Pastry by Camille, New Jewel of India, Lloyd Taco Factory, La Keuva, and more still serving takeout and delivery during the COVID-19 health crisis, the thing most people will first notice on Hertel Avenue is the explosive art scene!
+While Hertel Avenue is known for its great places to eat and drink, with many places like Je Ne Sais Quoi, Lloyd Taco Factory, La Keuva, and more serving takeout, delivery, indoor dining, and patio dining, the thing most people will first notice on Hertel Avenue is the explosive art scene!

 Four of those murals are now major staples on Hertel Avenue!
 This includes Bunnie Reiss’s 2017 Magic Buffalo (1322 Hertel Ave), White Bicycle’s 2018 We Are Here (1260 Hertel Ave), Chuck Tingley & Matt Grote’s 2018 piece weego (1503 Hertel Ave), and most recently, Eduardo Kobra’s 2019 Untitled portrait of Mark Twain and John T. Lewis (1188 Hertel Ave).